usdoj-crt/beta-ada/_pages/file-a-complaint.md

 If you believe that you or someone else was discriminated against based on a disability, you can file an Americans with Disabilities Act (ADA) complaint against:

 - a state government or local government, such as:
-  - public hospitals
+  - public hospital
-  - public schools
+  - public school
-  - other state or local government programs
+  - other state or local government program

 - a private business that serves the public, such as a:
   - restaurant